Overview

 Psychological Effects

 Fasciculations can have psychological effects, mainly if they are a source of anxiety or worry.
 Some people may become hypervigilant about their symptoms, constantly monitoring their body for signs of twitching, increasing pressure, and stress.
-In some cases, psychological counseling may be recommended to help manage the psychological effects of fasciculations.
+In some cases, psychological counseling may help manage the psychological effects of fasciculations.

 Fasciculations can be uncomfortable or bothersome for some individuals, mainly if they occur frequently or in sensitive areas of the body.
 By preventing fasciculations, individuals can reduce their occurrence and improve their comfort and quality of life.
 Here are some tips that may help avoid fasciculations: